Over 30 Years of Dedicated Experience

 Drunk Driving Accidents in Louisiana

-If you or someone you love was hit by a drunk driver, you don’t need these numbers to know that driving while intoxicated has a huge impact on the lives of victims and their loved ones.
+If you or someone you love was hit by a drunk driver, you know the effect that driving while intoxicated has a huge impact on the lives of victims and their loved ones.
 Sadly, drunk driving accidents lead to devastating injuries and losses, leaving individuals and families unsure of where to turn or what they can do to obtain justice and fair compensation for their damages.

 Louisiana Drunk Driving Laws